avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 WHAT IF -
 	- user stops registration midway, before creating prp -- then what ?

+QUESTIONS FOR DAD --
+	- give donor ability to cancel their own donation? (what does kickstarter do?)
+	- cancellations ? refund policy ? if a rider cancels, policy to refund the donors ?
+		-- and what does this mean for deleting a profile? we shoudl perhaps have an 'active' field in prp, and only show prp if 'active'

 DONE

+Donations tests

 prp show page
 	- show all donations on prp
 		- add donations to ryr model